developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/api/switchsimulscanparams/index.md

 ## Example Code

 The code below shows how to pass an intent that switches SimulScan parameters for the current scanner in the active Profile.
-To verify results of the switch (or if errors are expected), include the intent extras `RECEIVE_RESULT` and `COMMAND_IDENTIFIER` to get results (also shown).
+To verify results of the switch (or if errors are expected), include the intent extras `SEND_RESULT` and `COMMAND_IDENTIFIER` to get results (also shown).

 	//Create param bundle
 	Bundle paramBundle = new Bundle();